Dash1704/CV/README.md

 #### Makers Academy (January 2022 - April 2022)
 - Highly intensive 16 week full-time course.
-- Completed a small project each weekend with a focus on self learning.
+- Completed a small solo project each weekend with a focus on self learning.
 - Completed a final project in JavaScript, Express, React, Node.Js with object-oriented programming and test-driven development.
 - Regularly required to reflect and to evaluate learning process and communicate effectively to solve challenges in an agile way.
 - Frequent pair programming to build projects, problem solve efficiently and debug code.